 We have one administration building located at 7995 West Quincy Avenue, which is approximately 500 ft west of the intersection of Wadsworth and Quincy on the North side of Quincy.
 We are the building behind the small maintenance shop.

 You may pay your bills online at Lakehurstwater.org.
-E-checks and credit cards are accepted online.
+E-checks and credit cards are accepted online and by phone by calling the district office and choosing option 1.
 We accept payments in the form of cash, check and money order during business hours, 8:00am to 4:30 pm Monday through Friday.
 We also have a drop box for after-hours payments at our District office; the address is 7995 W Quincy Ave.
-No credit card payments are accepted in the office, credit cards are accepted online only.
+No credit card payments are accepted in the office, credit cards are accepted online or by phone only.

 Lakehurst Water and Sanitation District has a contract with Denver Water Department to supply all our customers with potable water.
 Denver Water supplies our District with water from their Marston Water Treatment Plant and the Foothills Water Treatment plant.
 For more water information go to our links or water quality sections.

 Your water service line generally runs from the meter pit in your front or side yard to where it hooks into your basement or crawl space.
 The line is usually four to five feet deep.
 Sewer service lines generally run ten feet either side of the water service line and in most cases are deeper than the water line.
 The sewer line is usually on the down hill side of the water line.
 The water and sewer service is generally owned, operated and maintained by the property owner from the mainline to the house, business or structure.

 Please call the District office at 303-985-7895 during or after business hours.
 We will send someone out to check our main sewer line in the street.
 If this is clear, it is probably your service line that is blocked.
 We inspect our main lines every two to three years, and make repairs where necessary to help insure that our customer won’t have any back ups due to main line problems.